So What (Pink song): Composition

-"So What" carries an energetic vibe.
-The song consists of a powerful charging beat, a singalong chorus, and a synthesizer backing influenced by club music.
-The song's verses and pre-choruses are written in the key of F-sharp minor, and its choruses and bridge are written in the key of A major.
-The initial riff is closely familiar to Deep Purple's "Black Night".
+"So What" runs for 3 minutes and 35 seconds, with an energetic, confident vibe.
+The song consists of a powerful, charging beat, a singalong chorus, and a synthesizer backing influenced by club music.
+Set to a meter of 4/4 (or common time), the tempo of “So What” is 126 BPM (beats per minute), although it may also be interpreted at half-time (at 63 BPM) or double-time (at 252 BPM).
+Additionally, with its many triplets, the melody may also be interpreted as 6/8 or 12/8 time.
+The song's verses and pre-chorus bars are in the key of F-sharp minor, with its choruses and bridge in the relative key of A major.
+The initial guitar riff is closely familiar to Deep Purple's "Black Night".
 Lyrically, the song chronicles the protagonist's adventures following her separation from her husband.
 Evan Sawdey of PopMatters noted that the song has a hint of desperation in the lines "I don’t want you tonight, I’m alright, I'm just fine", implying that she is spending time convincing herself that she's enjoying the single life.
+The song is described as a glam rock, pop rock and electronic rock song.

 Release

 "So What" was released as the first single from Pink's fifth studio album Funhouse (2008).
 It was first released on August 11, 2008, via digital download to certain countries including Australia, Canada, New Zealand, and the United Kingdom.
 LaFace and Jive Records solicited the song to contemporary hit radio on August 25, 2008.
 On September 20, 2008, "So What" was released as a two-track single to digital retailers in certain countries.
 The single included a B-side, "Could've Had Everything".
-An extended play was released across Europe on September 26, 2008, containing "Could've had Everything" and the original and instrumental version of "So What".
+An extended play was released across Europe on September 26, 2008, containing "Could've Had Everything" and the original and instrumental version of "So What".
 On October 24 and November 14, 2008, remixes by UK dance music group Bimbo Jones was released to digital retailers across Europe in the form of a radio mix and the regular mix.
 In the United States, "So What" was released as a CD single, featuring the clean and unedited versions of the song.